 Then the move to the Manchester club scene which I worked for about 25 years.
 Live performances have included work with Karl 'Wimoweh' Denver, Jeff Layton (of 'Les Miserables' fame), Jane McDonald and Ruby Murray (who still shares the record with Elvis and Madonna, for the greatest number of singles in the British Top 20 at the same time - she said she had had a good week that week) plus literally hundreds of others.

 I have no idea how many of Manchester's clubs I have played, but it is probably most of them.
 As well as the 'bread and butter' jobs, I have also played at the Tameside Hippodrome to a full house and a few enormous bingo halls - seating between 1500 and 2000 people.
 My recording credits include work for Keith Harris & Orville, Little & Large, Jacqui Scott and the Blackpool Pleasure Beach.
 I only wish I had copies of the tapes.

 Nowadays, I devote more of my time to playing church organs, something I love.
-I play regularly at St. Patrick's in Oldham.
+I played regularly at St. Patrick's in Oldham for over twenty years.
 In 2000, I was asked to play for the Mayor of Oldham's Inaugural Mass which was scary.
 I didn't know that much pomp and ceremony existed in Oldham.
 Then, in September 2007, the BBC recorded their Sunday Worship programme at St Patricks' so I got to play on the radio to 5,000,000 listeners.
 At least that's what we were told.